-Facilities used for clinical experiences include St. James Mercy Health, Hornell; Noyes Memorial Hospital, Dansville; Jones Memorial Hospital, Wellsville; Olean General Hospital, Olean; Charles C. Cole Hospital, Coudersport, PA; Cuba Memorial Hospital, Cuba; Wyoming County Community Hospital, Warsaw; Highland Hospital, Rochester; Livingston County Center for Nursing and Rehabilitation, Mt.
-Morris, as well as other area facilities.
+Facilities used for clinical experiences include St. James Mercy Health, Hornell; Noyes Memorial Hospital, Dansville; Jones Memorial Hospital, Wellsville; Olean General Hospital, Olean; Charles C. Cole Hospital, Coudersport, PA; Cuba Memorial Hospital, Cuba; Wyoming County Community Hospital, Warsaw; Highland Hospital, Rochester; as well as other area facilities.
 Some facilities require criminal background checks prior to clinical attendance.

 Licensed Practical Nurses may transfer to Alfred State and obtain advanced placement in nursing.
 An LPN will receive credit for Nursing I and may challenge Nursing II.
 The challenge exam is offered throughout the year for a nominal fee of $25.
 Alfred State also participates in the NYS LPN to RN articulation model whereby any LPN who has passed the approved NYS LPN to RN Transition Course, and satisfied all nursing program pre-requisites will be granted 16 ASC credits for Nursing I and Nursing II.
 Transcripts for applicants from other nursing programs will be reviewed to determine whether adanced placement is possible.